The Singapore Women's Association started Laughter Yoga as an online

 "When you laugh, you actually feel better.

-People around you are happier as well." - SWA Advisor, Sara Mei Woo, Laughter Yoga Master Trainer & Ambassador
+- SWA Advisor, Sara Mei Woo, Laughter Yoga Master Trainer & Ambassador

 Our Mission